bluecatlabs/gateway-workflows/Certified/cisco_aci_example/README.md

 **Do I need Cisco ACI credentials to use this workflow?**

 Yes.
 You must have ACI credentials to use this workflow.
-Contact your CISCO administrator to obtain credentials.
+Contact your Cisco administrator to obtain credentials.
 You cannot search for tenants without these credentials.

 **Can I use an earlier version of Address Manager?**